folorunsogeorge-dot/termux-network-scanner/README.md

 # Termux Network Intelligence Toolkit

-Scan your Wi‑Fi network, discover all connected devices, detect open ports, and generate a beautiful HTML report – all from your Android phone running Termux.
+Scan your Wi‑Fi network, discover all connected devices, detect open ports, and generate a beautiful HTML report, all from your Android phone running Termux.
 No root required.

 ## Features
 - Ping sweep to find live hosts